yvesmartindestaillades/NAP/docs/source/filtering_data.rst

     :align: center

-Select the Region of Interest (ROI)
+Filter by Region of Interest (ROI)
 ===================================

 The ROI is defined in the library.